MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 #### Create or choose environments for pipelines

-Before you begin, you’ll need to identify which environments participate in pipelines.
+Before you begin, you need to identify which environments participate in pipelines.
 Be sure to enable all target environments as [Managed Environments](../admin/managed-environment-overview.md).
 Managed Environments isn't required for the pipelines host or developer environments.

 - **Host environment**.
 This special-purpose environment acts as the **storage** and management plane for all pipeline configuration, security, and run history.
   - We recommend you keep this setting as a **dedicated production environment** separate from the development and target environments.